-(a) Except for those types of buildings and recreational vehicles that are contemplated in this section, the Development Authority shall not approve one or more development permit applications for Where a land use district or a land use definition in this Bylaw provides for one or more principal uses to be developed in more than one separate principal buildings (e.g. Multi-unit Residential Building, Apartment, Retail - Shopping Mall, Mixed-use Development) or in one or more lease-bay building(s)multiple principal buildings on either a parcel of land or en a bare land condominium unit; the development permit application shall be accompanied byunless the Development Authority has approved a Comprehensive Site Development Plan that provides for two or more groups of principal buildings and addresses site layout, site access, stormwater management, pedestrian and vehicle traffic movement and any other matters that the Development Authority deems necessary.
+(a) Where a land use district or a land use definition in this Bylaw provides for one or more principal uses to be developed in more than one separate principal buildings (e.g. Multiunit Residential Building, Apartment, Retail - Shopping Mall, Mixed-use Development) or in one or more lease-bay building(s) on a parcel of land or a bare land condominium unit the development permit application shall be accompanied by a Comprehensive Site Development Plan that addresses site layout, site access, stormwater management, pedestrian and vehicle traffic movement and any other matters that the Development Authority deems necessary.